Drop Domestic Charges How to Drop Domestic Violence Charges in Wisconsin

 - Community service

-Charges are often “bundled” with other offenses, which could include assault, battery, and disorderly conduct.
+Charges are often “bundled” with other offenses, which could include assault, battery, and domestic disorderly conduct.
 You could be facing extensive fines or even jail time.

 One fact in your favor is that police often make domestic violence arrests for minor incidents.
 When an argument gets out of hand, when voices are raised and objects are thrown, the police may take you into custody, reasoning "better safe than sorry."
 When the true facts come to light down the road, the entire matter may be dropped, with the assistance of a skilled attorney.